mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 - **Iframe embedding options**: the X-Frame-Options directive that is considered when the endpoint response should be embedded in an iframe;

 :::warning
-This `Iframe embedding` option is configurable only for the api-gateway envoy, instead for nginx it is required to configured it manually using the `Advanced` section of Console
+This `Iframe embedding` option is configurable only for the `Envoy API Gateway`, instead for `Nginx API Gateway` it is required to configure it manually using the `Advanced` section of the Console
 :::

 ## Routes